eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/property-shapes/index.md

 Default is false.
 A value of true means the properties are not editable by the user.
 Useful for displaying system properties.

 Used Path: `shui:readOnly`

+### Provide Workflow Trigger

+Integrates a workflow trigger button in order to execute workflows from or with this resource.

+Used Path: `shui:provideWorkflowTrigger`

 ## Vocabulary